Employment and HR

 The classification of an individual as either an employee or contractor will affect tax and super obligations payable in respect of an individual.
 Penalties and fines may apply to an employer who fails to comply with these obligations.
 If you are unsure about whether an individual engaged by your organisation is an employee or contractor, you should seek independent legal advice.

 In addition, there are a number of online tools available to assist with the determination of the status of an individual as a contractor or employee.
-The Fair Work Ombudsman Independent Contractors and employees fact sheet provide general information.
+The Fair Work Ombudsman Independent Contractors and employees fact sheet provides general information.
 The fact sheet is accessible at https://www.fairwork.gov.au/how-we-will-help/templates-and-guides/fact-sheets/rights-and-obligations/independent-contractors-and-employees.

 Click here to check more details about employee or contractors provided by ATO.

-Set out in the table below is a summary of some of the key characteristics that a court will consider when determining whether a relationship is an employment relationship or a contractor relationship.
+Set out in the table below is a summary of some of the key contractual characteristics that a court will consider when determining whether a relationship is an employment relationship or a contractor relationship.
 Please note that the examples set out in the table should be used as a guide only and are not exhaustive.
 You should seek independent legal advice if you require assistance with identifying the appropriate classification of an individual within your organisation.

 Employee vs. Contractor